Spatial non-locality of the Maxwell system on periodic structures: An analogue of Helmholtz decomposition

 understood in the sense of the integral identity

-\end{prop} \begin{proof} The left-hand side of equation \eqref{phi_eq_kneq0weak} defines the sesquilinear form bounded and coercive in $H^1_{\#,0}(Q,d\mu)$.
-The coercivity follows from the Poincaré-type inequality discussed in \cite[Section 5]{CDO18} for the scalar case.
-Bearing in mind that \eqref{phi_eq_kneq0weak} is a bounded linear functional on $H^1_{\#,0}(Q,d\mu)$, we use the Riesz representation theorem to prove the existence and uniqueness of solution $\Phi_w$. \end{proof}
+\end{prop} \begin{proof} The left-hand side of \eqref{phi_eq_kneq0weak} defines a sesquilinear form that is bounded and coercive on $H^1_{\#,0}.$ The coercivity follows from the Poincar\'{e}-type inequality discussed in \cite[Section 5]{CD18} for the scalar case.
+Bearing in mind that the right-hand side of \eqref{phi_eq_kneq0weak} is a bounded linear functional on $H^1_{\#,0},$ we apply the Riesz representation theorem to infer the existence and uniqueness of a solution. \end{proof}